-Yet, we will try to give a simple definition based on common sense to better understand the classification of artistic forms and see why photography is an artistic form.
-Do not judge us to be sententious.
-We do not hold any truth on the subject but we have some certainties that we want to share.
+Yet, I will try to give a simple definition based on common sense to better understand the classification of artistic forms and see why photography is an artistic form.

-As artist photographers, it is important to understand how broad the idea of art spans.
-This has helped us to more completely define our work as artists, and it has also answered the question of why we feel the need to create photographs in order to show our vision of the world.
+As an artist photographer, it is important to understand how broad the idea of art spans.
+This has helped me to define my work more completely as artists, and it has also answered the question of why I feel the need to create photographs in order to show my vision of the world.

 While art is the best way to understand a people, a culture or a civilization, it is also the best way to understand ourselves either by creating or appreciating creations.